fmorris2/tribot-forum-bumper/README.md

 # Overview of TRiBot Forum Bumper (TFB)
-To be ran continuously, will log in to the specified forum account (in data/credentials file), and bump the specified threads as soon as they can.
+To be ran continuously, will log in to the specified forum account (in data/credentials file), and bump the specified threads.
 TRiBot has a 4 hour interval between forum bumps.

 ### Architecture
 - Language: [Python](https://www.python.org/)